sillycowvalley/Hopper/README.md

 ## Notes

 This is an early release to experiment with the language.
-It runs on Windows and on 6502.
+It runs on Windows, 6502 and RP2040 (Raspberry Pi Pico).

 From a security point of view, Hopper is:
 - unable to escape from the root folder of the repo (Hopper thinks that subtree is your entire disc)
-- aside from files in the repro tree, Hopper can only access the console, keyboard and mouse
+- aside from files in the repro tree, Hopper can only access the console, keyboard, mouse and serial port.

 ## Current State